-The 2016 awards received a record equalling number of nominations, ranging from schools to private homes, large housing developments to community space.
-Some tough decisions by the judging panel resulted in a shortlist of 16.
+The 2018 awards received 42 nominations of the best buildings and public spaces in Hackney, ranging from workspaces to extensions, office developments to social housing.
+Some tough decisions by the judging panel resulted in a shortlist of 15.

-During September the panel visited each of the shortlisted schemes to determine the winners, commendations and mentions.
-The winners will be revealed later in 2016.
+During October the panel will visit each of the shortlisted schemes to determine the winners.

 Please take a look at each of the shortlisted schemes below.

 This is your chance to judge and vote for your favourite from the shortlisted entries.